 Go ahead, snooze!
 Sleep makes you feel better, but its importance goes way beyond just boosting your mood or banishing under-eye circles.
-Adequate sleep is a key part of a healthy lifestyle and can benefit your heart, weight, mind and more.
+Adequate sleep is a key part of a healthy lifestyle and benefits your heart, weight, mind and more.
 Here are some reasons to catch those zzz’s and start living your best life.

-Getting the recommended 7 to 9 hours of sleep each night helps you maintain your weight, and conversely, getting less than the 7 hours of sleep contributes to an increased risk of weight gain.
+Getting the recommended 7 to 9 hours of sleep each night helps you maintain your weight.
+Conversely, getting less than the 7 hours of sleep contributes to an increased risk of weight gain.
 Why?
 Part of the problem is behavioral.
 If you’re tired, you might be less likely to have the energy to go for that jog or cook a healthy dinner after work.
 The other part is physiological.
 The hormone leptin plays a key role in making you feel full.
 When you don’t get enough sleep, leptin levels drop, meaning people who are tired feel hungrier.